cronin101/MeinCraft/README.md

 ##### Minecraft in the cloud, for mein convenience.

 ## Description
-With one console command you can spawn a VPS instance running Minecraft server on the latest map snapshot.
+With one console command you can spawn a VPS instance running Minecraft server with a given map folder.

 The default Minecraft port (25565) of the static 'master' server will then forward to the instance.